-- i.
-If the property is designated, or applying to become, a historic landmark, the request must exceed \$100,000. (requests for \$100,000 or less should proceed under the HPTRF) - 6.
-Total Development Costs must be determined reasonable for the scope of the project utilizing third party verification where available. - 7.
+- h.
+Funding for the project from all other DIA programs may not exceed 10% TDC, subject to further limitations found in the guidelines for each such program. - i.
+If the property is designated, or applying to become a historic landmark, the request must exceed \$100,000. (requests for \$100,000 or less should proceed under the HPRTF) - 6.
+Total Development Costs must be determined reasonable for the scope of the project utilizing third-party verification where available. - 7.
 Gap funding need must be demonstrated on all projects where the total funding request is greater than \$1 million. - 8.
 ROI must reach 0.50X minimum incorporating the following assumptions: - i.
-Ad valorem real property taxes calculated on the cost basis using twenty-year time horizon from date property is projected to be placed into service. - ii.
+Ad valorem real property taxes calculated on the cost basis using a twenty-year time horizon from the date property is projected to be placed into service. - ii.
 Ad valorem property taxes on historic properties are abated for ten years from placed into service date.
 (Note: Projects receiving a CCR Forgivable Loan without historic landmark status are not eligible for the property tax abatement, and the ROI will be calculated using the incremental ad valorem for the full twenty-year period). - iii.
 Tangible Personal Property tax included based on FF & E information provided by the applicant. - iv.
 Local Opportunity Sales Tax and Employment based on 50% of any speculative commercial lease space and employment information provided by the applicant. - v.
 Estimated interest revenue on the DPRP Deferred Principal Loan to be included as additional benefit to the City. - vi.
 Where preservation and revitalization activities are being performed on a property where business operations are established, ROI will be calculated on existing ad valorem, local opportunity sales tax, and employee metrics. - 9.
 All loan components pursuant to the Redevelopment Agreement will be secured by a subordinate-lien position on the real property behind any senior secured, third-party lender providing construction, mini-perm, or permanent financing. - 10.
-All COJ and DIA program funding will be subject to cross-default, meaning a default under one COJ or DIA funded program or DPRP component triggers a default under outstanding funding of all COJ or DIA programs and DPRP components at such time. - 11.
+All COJ and DIA program funding under the DPRP will be subject to cross-default, meaning a default under one DPRP component triggers a default under outstanding funding of all DPRP components at such time, subject to applicable cure periods. - 11.
 All property, business, and income taxes must be current at the time of application and maintained in a current status during the approval process, the term of the Redevelopment Agreement and through the DPRP loan period. - 12.
 Payment defaults, bankruptcy filings, or other material defaults during the DPRP loan period will trigger the right for the City of Jacksonville to accelerate all amounts funded and outstanding under any or all programs at such time plus 20% of any amounts amortized or prepaid prior to that date. - 13.
-DPRP Loan funding under any component is subject to standard claw back language related to disposition of the property prior to each component's respective maturity, or similar circumstances of conversion. - 14.
-DIA reserves the right to approve any sale, disposition of collateral property, or refinance of senior debt during the DPRP loan period.
+DPRP Loan funding under any component is subject to standard claw back language related to disposition of the property prior to each component's respective maturity, or similar circumstances of conversion.